tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): What are the differences between RETAIN and KEEP statements?
 - Question (aguenane−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - *Question* (ldai4-stat6250): How can we read a remote excel file in the SAS?
+- *Question*(kamirneni-stat6250): Which is more efficient in loading data from disk, PDV in SAS or R/SQL, considering time and size of data?